genepi/umi-pipeline-nf/docs/usage.md

 Provide a custom config file for adapting the pipeline to run on your own computing infrastructure.
 A template config file [`assets/custom.config`](../assets/custom.config) has been made available in the pipeline repository.
 This file can be used as a boilerplate for building your own custom config.

 ### `-resume [<ARG>]`
 Specify this when restarting a pipeline.
-Nextflow will used cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.
-Give a specific pipeline name as an argument to resume it, otherwise Nextflow will resume the most recent.
+Nextflow will use cached results from any pipeline steps where the inputs are the same, continuing from where they got previously.
+Give a specific pipeline name as an argument to resume it, otherwise, Nextflow will resume the most recent.
 NOTE: This will not work if the specified run finished successfully and the cache was automatically cleared. (see: [`--debug`](#--debug))

 ### `-name <ARG>`
 Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic.